-As a general and family dentist, Dr. Michelle Wall has a comprehensive knowledge about a wide range of dental conditions, diagnostics, procedures, and technology.
-She treats people of all ages, from children who just developed their first teeth to elderly patients who may need options to replace missing teeth.
-Dr. Michelle Wall, DDS and our team prioritize preventive dentistry, meaning checkups and cleanings.
+As a general and family dentist, Dr. Andrew Sloan has a comprehensive knowledge about a wide range of dental conditions, diagnostics, procedures, and technology.
+He treats people of all ages, from children who just developed their first teeth to elderly patients who may need options to replace missing teeth.
+Dr. Andrew Sloan DMD and our team prioritize preventive dentistry, meaning checkups and cleanings.

 Call 480-488-9655 today to reserve your general dentistry visit with our doctor.

 Our goal as your dental care professionals is to partner with you to reduce your potential for needing restorative dentistry, like fillings, crowns, and bridges.
 We will provide you with information and tools to maximize the effectiveness of your daily home care routine, and we will let you know about dental health concerns at your checkup.
 Oftentimes, addressing oral health issues in their early stage allows for the most conservative and inexpensive treatment.

 The most important part of preventive dentistry is attending regular checkups and cleanings.

 Every six months, you need to visit Dr. Andrew Sloan for a dental checkup.
 At this visit, he assess all of your teeth and existing dental work, as well as your gums and soft oral tissues.
 Your jaw joints, head, and neck will also be evaluated for any abnormalities.
 We will take x-rays and photographs of your mouth.
 Then Dr. Andrew Sloan will review his findings, using the images to show you areas of concern and explain treatment recommendations.